-Taking the time in an non-championship year in 2006, Murofushi worked on a doctorate degree in biomechanics at Nagoya's Chukyo University, which he completed in early 2007.
-His thesis:“A Biomechanical Analysis of Acceleration of the Hammer Head.”
+Taking the time in a non-championship year in 2006, Murofushi worked on a doctorate degree in biomechanics at Nagoya's Chukyo University, which he completed in early 2007.
+His thesis: “A Biomechanical Analysis of Acceleration of the Hammer Head".

-Like everyone around the world, Murofushi was deeply affected by the massive earthquake and tsunami that struck Japan's northeast Tohoku region on 11 March, which left over 20,000 dead or missing and hundreds of thousands homeless.
+Like everyone around the world, Murofushi was deeply affected by the massive earthquake and tsunami that struck Japan's northeast Tohoku region on 11 March, which left more than 20,000 dead or missing and hundreds of thousands homeless.

 As one of many charitable activities to aid the victims, Murofushi, his sister and several other Mizuno athletes visited a junior high school in one of the hardest-hit areas in June, hoping to lift the spirits of students facing an uncertain future.

-"I experienced something amazing," Murofushi said.
+"I experienced something amazing," said Murofushi.
 "How sport can bring people out of despair, bring us together.
-When everything else seems to divide us, sports is the one thing that unites us."
+When everything else seems to divide us, sport is the one thing that unites us."

-"It's easy to forget the disaster is not over, even though we don't see it on TV so much these days," Murofushi said.
+"It's easy to forget the disaster is not over, even though we don't see it on TV so much these days," said Murofushi.